jtrussell/angular-selection-model/README.md

 - You want to make a list or table selectable but don't need lots extra bells and whistles.
-- You'd want a grid/list whose styles painlessly match the rest of your app
+- You want a grid/list whose styles painlessly match the rest of your app.
-- You're making your own fancy grid directive and want to offload selection management
+- You're making your own fancy grid directive and want to offload selection management.

 Here's a simple example, we'll start with the controller: